Educate yourself before you give birth! Here are the best books and documentaries to prepare for a natural pregnancy and birth!

 I love her birth story.
 It’s a story all right (and there’s lots more to it than the previous sentence!), but I learned so much through it that really prepared me for how I wanted things to go the second time around.

 Reading good books was key.
-My husband and I didn’t take any childbirth classes (we couldn’t afford them!), so I basically self-educated before my second labor (and I’ll at least be skimming these again this time around!).
+My husband and I didn’t take any childbirth classes (we couldn’t afford them!).
+I basically self-educated before my second labor, and doing so prepared me for a natural hospital birth.

 Without further ado, these are the resources I found most valuable: